ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

 If you are scripting conditional variables in your module, then they should be done first when processing tag data before any other variables are parsed.
-Instead of writing your own conditional parsing routine, ExpressionEngine allows you to simply give your data to a function that then takes care of all the work.
+Instead of writing your own conditional parsing routine, ExpressionEngine allows you to simply give your data to a method that then takes care of all the work.
 The data needs to be in the form of an array where the key is the name of the variable and the value is the data for that variable.